lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 advocates of Functional Programming, practitioners of Test Driven Development, or microservices enthusiasts.
-On top of this, we all have our preferences when it comes to technology: our favorite programming languages, databases, infrastructure, etc. These preferences shape our identity as software developers, and exert a profound influence on the way we think: we view problems through those lenses, similarly to philosophers belonging to different schools.
+On top of this, we all have our preferences when it comes to technology: our favorite programming languages, databases, infrastructure… These preferences shape our identity as software developers, and exert a profound influence on the way we think: we view problems through those lenses, similarly to philosophers belonging to different schools.

 On one hand, this is often a good thing: these disciplines provide us with a useful model of our programming reality and with ways to navigate it.
 On the